matejbasic/vagrant-neo4j-miniconda/README.md

 # vagrant-neo4j-miniconda-py2neo-scikit
-Vagrant box based on ubuntu/trusty64 with Neo4j, Miniconda, py2neo and scikit-learn
+Vagrant box based on ubuntu/trusty64 with Neo4j, Miniconda, and libs such as py2neo, scikit-learn and matplotlib

 ## Installation
 ```bash
 vagrant up
 ```
-To install toolkits such as py2neo and scikit-learn:
+To install toolkits such as py2neo, scikit-learn and matplotlib:
 ```sh
 vagrant ssh
 chmod +x /public/libs.sh